artyuum/request-dto-mapper-bundle/README.md

         # Used when mapping the request data to the DTO (merged with the values passed by the attribute or "default_options").
         additional_options:   []

-    # The configuration related to the validator.
+    # The configuration related to the validator (https://symfony.com/doc/current/validation.html).
     validation:

         # Whether to validate the DTO after mapping it.